 The average salary in the UK for a live-in carer is between £27,000 – £35,000 a year, meaning a weekly income of around £550-£720, or an hourly rate of between £18-£30.

 Ultimately, the salary depends on various factors, including the carer’s age, qualifications for complex care and experience, location, types of care services and level of care required.

-Elder pays carers a minimum rate of £720 per week, plus double pay on bank holidays, and their cost of travel reimbursed.
-We also provided free access to e-learning and mental health support.
+Carers on the Elder platform receive an average of £720 per week, plus double pay on bank holidays.
+We also provide free access to e-learning and mental health support through our carer loyalty programme.
 When you use Elder for home care, you are matched with a carer who is fully supported and compensated.

 Private care – arranging and paying for your carer directly

 It is possible to hire your own private live-in home carer; however, you will have to register as an employer with HMRC and ensure the carer receives a living wage.
 You will have to:

 - Paying carer’s tax and national insurance contributions.